SrijitD/MSc_in_Machine_Learning_and_Artificial_Intelligence/Course_1-PreLaunch_Preparatory_Content/Module_4-Math_for_Machine_Learning/2_Introduction_to_Linear_Algebra.md

 #### Vector Span

-Q - What will be the span of the vectors 3→i and −7→i A - The two vectors lie on the same line (the x axis).
+Qn: What will be the span of the vectors 3→i and −7→i
+Ans: The two vectors lie on the same line (the x axis).
 In other words, the vectors are collinear, and thus any linear combination of them will result in a vector lying on the x axis.

 #### 2D Vectors with a Line as Span

-Q - Which of the following vectors in 2D space have a single line as its span?
+Qn: Which of the following vectors in 2D space have a single line as its span?
-A - (→i + →j),(−6→i − 6→j)
+Ans: (→i + →j),(−6→i − 6→j)
 These two vectors are collinear.
 Hence, their span is a line.

 #### Vector Span

-Q - What is the span of vectors  →i + →j and 7→i + 7→j
+Qn: What is the span of vectors  →i + →j and 7→i + 7→j
-A - A straight line.
+Ans: A straight line.

-Q - What is the span of the vectors →i, 9→j and 10→k?
+Qn: What is the span of the vectors →i, 9→j and 10→k?
-A - These three vectors are linearly independent, i.e. none of the three vectors are collinear with each other.
+Ans: These three vectors are linearly independent, i.e. none of the three vectors are collinear with each other.
 Hence, you can reach all possible points in the 3d space by adding and scaling these vectors.

-Q - What is the span of the vectors i, 4i, 8k?
+Qn: What is the span of the vectors i, 4i, 8k?
-A - One of the two vectors i, 4i is redundant since both lie on the x-axis (are collinear).
+Ans: One of the two vectors i, 4i is redundant since both lie on the x-axis (are collinear).
 Now, if you take the linear combination of i and 8k, you will get all possible vectors lying on the x-z plane, but nothing apart from the x-z plane.

-Q - Consider the vectors u=[2; 3], v=[0; −1] and w=[2; 2] .
+Qn: Consider the vectors u=[2; 3], v=[0; −1] and w=[2; 2].
-A - Correct options:
+Ans: Correct options:
 - The span of the vectors is the entire x-y plane.
 None of the three vectors are collinear, so the span is the entire 2d plane.
 - The span of the vectors **wouldn't change** if you remove any one of the three vectors from the set.
 None of the three vectors are collinear, so the span is the entire 2d plane.